Dapp-Learning-DAO/Dapp-Learning/BTC/Advanced/Multisign/OP_CHECKSIGADD/README.md

 // Before finalizing, we need to add dummy signatures for all that did not sign.
 // Any wallet can do this, wallet2 or wallet3 could be used. wallet.addDummySigs(psbt);

+// its just used to add dummy signature that have an empty Buffer addDummySigs(psbt: bitcoin.Psbt) {
+  const leafHash = tapleafHash({
+    output: this.leafScript,
+    version: this.leafVersion,
+  });
+  for (const input of psbt.data.inputs) {
+    if (!input.tapScriptSig) continue;
+    const signedPubkeys = input.tapScriptSig
+      .filter(ts => ts.leafHash.equals(leafHash))
+      .map(ts => ts.pubkey);
+    for (const pubkey of this.pubkeys) {
+      if (signedPubkeys.some(sPub => sPub.equals(pubkey))) continue;
+      // Before finalizing, every key that did not sign must have an empty signature
+      // in place where their signature would be.
+      // In order to do this currently we need to construct a dummy signature manually. input.tapScriptSig.push({
+        // This can be reused for each dummy signature leafHash,
+        // This is the pubkey that didn't sign pubkey,
+        // This must be an empty Buffer.
+        signature: Buffer.from([]),
+      });
+    }
+  }
+}
 ```
 这里需要注意
 OP_CHECKSIGADD需要**完整的三个签名**，我们需要对未签名的公钥补一个无效签名，即一个字节的0x00